Spanish yields fall as market shrugs off Catalonia's symbolic vote

 Among top-rated debt, German 10-year yields,

-the benchmark for euro zone borrowing costs, were 2 bps lower at
+the benchmark for euro zone borrowing costs, were 1 bp lower at

 could ease policy further if the economy deteriorates.